Isabelline white-winged serotine

-The isabelline white-winged serotine (Neoromicia isabella) is a species of West African bat belonging to the genus Neoromicia.
+The isabelline white-winged serotine (Pseudoromicia isabella) is a species of West African bat belonging to the genus Neoromicia.
 It is found in Guinea.

 Taxonomy

 The isabelline white-winged serotine was described as a new species in 2015 by Decher, Huttere and Monadjem.
 The holotype had been collected in the Simandou range of Guinea at an elevation of 765 m above sea level in 2008.
 Its species name "isabella" refers to the color isabelline, which is a creamy brown.
 It refers to the coloration of the bat's dorsal fur, in addition to being the given name of Decher's daughter Isabelle.

 Description

 The isabelline white-winged serotine has a total length of 80 mm and weighs around 5.5 g.
 It has a forearm length of about 31.7 mm.
 The flight membranes, tail membrane and the fur of the belly are white, along with the ears, lips and feet which are slightly off white.
 The hairs on the back are light orange-brown.
 This coloration differentiates it from other species of West African bats.